MikeHopcroft/labyrinth/src/conversion/azure2/ISSUES.md

     * x Put Azure id into node name field
     * Run shortener on Labyrinth graph, as necessary
   * Decide whether to improve subnet unit test design for NSG
     * Issue is that NSG spec must be converted into inbound and outbound rules.
 These are hard-coded into the mock today.
 Assuming there will be other tests that will want to use the inbound and outbound rules.
-Perhaps nsg1 needs to be built from the concatendation of nsg1Inbound and nsg1Outbound.
+Perhaps nsg1 needs to be built from the concatenation of nsg1Inbound and nsg1Outbound.
-  * Naming consistency: convertNetworkSecurityGroup vs convertNIC, convertVNET
+  * x Naming consistency: convertNetworkSecurityGroup vs convertNIC, convertVNET
-  * Remove services.getInternetKey()
-    * The resource graph is the sole owner of this key
   * Review implementations and unit tests
     * convertIp
       * Rework to take parent node key